-The same tax considerations apply to financial services M&A transactions as to transactions in other sectors.
+The tax considerations for financial services M&A transactions are the same as for transactions in other sectors.

-One tax aspect that is of particular relevance for M&A transactions in the financial services industry is Swiss stamp duty: if the seller, the buyer or a person acting as intermediary in the sale of shares is a securities dealer within the meaning of the Stamp Duty Act, which includes licensed banks and securities dealers (besides other Swiss entities holding securities with a book value of more than 10 million Swiss francs), a stamp duty of 0.15 or 0.3 per cent of the purchase price is levied on the sale of shares in Swiss and non-Swiss companies, respectively.
+One tax aspect of particular relevance for M&A transactions in the financial services industry is Swiss stamp duty: if the seller, the buyer or a person acting as intermediary in the sale of shares is a securities dealer within the meaning of the Stamp Duty Act, which includes licensed banks and securities dealers (besides other Swiss entities holding securities with a book value of more than 10 million Swiss francs), a stamp duty of 0.15 or 0.3 per cent of the purchase price is levied on the sale of shares in Swiss and non-Swiss companies, respectively.
 This should be appropriately considered when drafting the cost and tax clauses of the SPA.

-Asset deals pursuant to the Merger Act are exempt from the stamp duty.
+Asset deals pursuant to the MA are exempt from the stamp duty.
 Nonetheless, for Swiss-domiciled individual sellers, a share deal tends to be more attractive than an asset deal, as capital gains resulting from the sale of shares held as private assets are generally tax free income in Switzerland, which is not the case for the proceeds of an asset deal.

-For real estate funds, the Federal Supreme Court has confirmed that cantons may levy a real estate transfer tax if the fund management is transferred from one fund management company to another pursuant to article 39 (or 39a) FinIA (decision 9C_312/2023 of 7 December 2023; BGE 148 II 121).
-In the (few) cantons who use this competence, the tax may practically be prohibitive.
+For real estate funds, the Federal Supreme Court has confirmed that cantons may levy a real estate transfer tax if the fund management is transferred from one fund management company to another pursuant to article 39 (or 39a) Financial Institutions Act (FinIA) (decision 9C\312/2023 of 7 December 2023; BGE 148 II 121).
+In the (few) cantons that use this competence, the tax may practically be prohibitive.
 It can be avoided by a corporate merger of the fund management companies or a share deal between them (which, however, necessarily encompasses any funds managed by the acquired company).